KouroshAlinaghi/ap-hws/README.md

 * A5: THE BEST PROJECT OF THE COURSE. brand-new-turtix is an ordinary imitation of a 2D platform game.
 * A6: stupid clone of snap, again, CLI.
 * A7: Just another failed imitation of FPL (Fantasy Premier League).
-* ABonuso (A3.5): Refactoring a terrible source code.
+* ABonus (A3.5): Refactoring a terrible source code.